-In connection with the requirement that the registered entity file with the Commission a notice that its associated persons may conduct "arranging, negotiating, or executing" activity in the United States, the staff estimates that that each of the 24 registered entities would require 0.5 hours to prepare and submit a notice, for an aggregate initial burden of 12 hours.
-The Commission estimates that this will result in an annual burden of 0.17 hours per entity, or 4 hours annually in the aggregate.23
+In connection with the requirement that the registered entity file with the Commission a notice that its associated persons may conduct "arranging, negotiating, or executing" activity in the United States, the staff estimated that that each of the 24 registered entities would incur 0.5 hours to prepare and submit a notice, for an aggregate initial burden of 12 hours.
+The staff estimated that this will result in an annual burden of 0.17 hours per entity, or 4 hours annually in the aggregate.